-A new report on the economic costs of violence against children in Fiji has revealed staggering figures, highlighting the urgent need for action to protect the nation’s most vulnerable citizens.
+The economic costs of violence against children in Fiji has been pegged at $459.82 million, says a new report that highlights the urgent need for action to protect the nation’s most vulnerable citizens.

-The study, titled Economic Costs of Violence Against Children in Fiji, estimates the total annual economic burden at $459.82 million which is equivalent to 4.23 percent of the country’s GDP.
+The study, titled Economic Costs of Violence Against Children in Fiji, estimates the total annual economic burden is equivalent to 4.23 percent of the country’s gross domestic product.

-The report states that this cost highlights the ongoing impact of violence, abuse, and neglect on children, as well as the broader implications for society.
+The report says this cost highlights the ongoing impact of violence, abuse, and neglect on children, as well as the broader implications for society.

 The report provides a detailed breakdown of the economic costs associated with violence against children in Fiji.